Casio CZ synthesizers: LFO

 The synthesizers have a single configurable LFO for inducing vibrato, whose settings apply to all notes played in a given patch, although each note has its own independently triggered/cycling LFO (polyphonic LFOs).
-The LFO can use triangle, square, upwards (ramp) sawtooth, or downwards sawtooth waveforms.
+The LFO can use triangle, square, upward (ramp) sawtooth, or downward sawtooth waveforms.
 The modulatory effects of the LFO are controlled by three settings: speed, depth, and delay.

 The pitch of a voice can also be modulated by a dedicated eight-stage envelope, although this can only increase the pitch of a sound, rather than being bidirectional.